-These problems are similar to those in a previous activity, so many students should do well here.
+These problems are similar to those in the previous activity.
+If students understood that material, they should do well here.
 This is another opportunity to drive home concepts that may still be muddy for some students.

 Monitor group work and intervene with guiding questions if you see misunderstandings in student responses.